How to Increase LinkedIn Followers in 11 Steps (And Monetize Your Audience)

 If you really want people to read what you write, learn to write great copy.
 Don't know where to start?
 Try Google or YouTube or a copywriting book.

 The people who write the best copy online aren't just winging it.
 They've read and practiced.
-Spend some time.
+Put in your reps.

 Having great information or advice to share means nothing if you can't get the reader to stop scrolling and actually read it.

 So, how do you do that?
-Learn to write good copy (see above) and focus on what is "above the fold" i.e. what the reader sees before "see more".
+Learn to write good copy and focus on what is "above the fold" (i.e. what the reader sees before "see more").

 If you need more help, here's an article I wrote on how to do it.